realworldocaml/book/en/03-variables-and-functions.md

 values, which we'll learn about later in the chapter.

-Note that when doing a `let`/`and` style declaration, the order of execution of the right-hand side of the binds is undefined.
+Note that when doing a `let`/`and` style declaration, the order of execution of the right-hand side of the binds is undefined by the language definition, so one should not write code that relies on it.

 ## Functions ##